Project Costs

 - Organisations that work with children and young people who live in the UK, the Isle of Man, or the Channel Islands

-- You can only apply for and hold one grant at any time.
+- You can only apply for and hold one grant at any time

-- If we do not fund your application we will advise you when you are next able to apply to us.
+- If we do not fund your application we will advise you when you are next able to apply to us

 - You won’t be eligible for our Project Costs stream if you have a current grant with more than 12 months left to deliver

-- We understand that in certain circumstances, larger and/or national organisations can be best placed to deliver work to the communities that need it most
+- We seek to prioritise smaller, local organisations.
+For Project Grants, we understand that in certain circumstances, larger organisations can be best placed to deliver work to the communities that need it most.
+If your organisation has a turnover of over £2m in the most recent, complete financial year you may only apply for a Project Grant if you are:

 The people and organisations that BBC Children in Need fund will be: